 The Yogi should practice Pranayama.
 Though he has become an adept in performing three Bandhas, he should fix his mind upon the Truth which is worthy of being known and wherein the goal is reached on knowing.

 To elevate by means of Kumbhaka, he should fill-in through Kumbhaka alone.
-He should conceive his body as a pot and stabilise on that.
+He should conceive his body as a pot and stabilize on that.
 Inside that pot is auspicious Brahman.

 Then he should practice Jalandhara Bandha by performing Puraka and Kumbhaka operations with the flow of Prana repeatedly.